+We have a 'can do' attitude to learning and work collaboratively.
+The effort put into our Jurassic parent assembly was rewarded with the whole class receiving a Head Teacher's Award.
 We have a 'can do' attitude to Learning.
 After a drumming workshop, the children were inspired to create and share their own music.